JaKXz/jakxz.github.io/src/routes/resume/+page.md

    Took over core maintenance to fix a bug for my own use.
 Tackled community reported bugs and eventually handed off ownership to the webpack-contrib org.

 6. [other published npm packages & contributions](https://www.npmjs.com/~jakxz)<br>
-   Sharing smaller modules as utilities and reusable functions as needed.
+   Sharing smaller modules as utilities or publishing useful forks with important fixes.

 </span>
 </section>